Installing Bitrix

 -

-If you are going to use the product environment, prepare Container Registry resources to push the required Docker images:
+If you expect to use the product environment, prepare your Container Registry resources to pull the desired Docker images:

 -